Ages 12 to 15 years (Seventh through Ninth Grades)

 Preparation for Adult Life

-- Careers: Students operate a micro-economy, which includes finance; management (student council), permaculture gardening; culinary arts; research, design and production; and Yearbook.
+- Careers: Students operate a micro-economy, which includes finance; management (student council), farming; culinary arts; research, design and production; and publishing (yearbook).
 Seventh grade students rotate through all careers in one year.
 Eighth and ninth grade students apply for jobs and specialize in one career for the duration of the year.

 - Advisory Groups: Students meet daily with a faculty member in a small group setting where emotional and academic support and guidance is offered.